jbulin/jbulin.github.io/teaching/fall/nail062/tutorial/sat-project-english.md

 Unless your instructor specifies otherwise:

 Enter your preferences in SIS in the Study Group Roster as problem numbers separated by commas, e.g. "17,3,21,38".
 You may list any number of problems, in order of preference.
-If more than one student is interested in your top-preference problem, it will be assigned randomly to one of them, and the process will continue down your list of preferences.
-Then, any students without problems will be randomly assigned a problem from the remaining unassigned problems.
+Projects are then assigned using a maximum weight matching algorithm; weights are given by your ranking with a small bonus for longer preference lists.

 ## Submission